Suva harbor and waterfront in Fiji

 Fiji Museum at Thurston Gardens

-Pacific history spanning 3,700 years — voyaging canoes, traditional weapons, pottery, HMS Bounty artifacts, cannibal forks, and colonial-era exhibits.
+Pacific history spanning 3,700 years — voyaging canoes, weapons, pottery, HMS Bounty artifacts, cannibal forks, and colonial-era exhibits.
 Beautiful botanical gardens surround the museum.
-15-min walk from port. ~10 FJD entry.
-Allow 1.5-2 hours.
-Air-conditioned, educational, essential.
+A 15-minute walk from port.
+Entry fee approximately $10 FJD.
+Allow 1.5 to 2 hours.
+Air-conditioned galleries make this an excellent independent option accessible to all mobility levels.
+If you prefer a ship excursion, many lines include the museum as part of a guided city tour with guaranteed return to the ship.

-Largest market in South Pacific.
-Fresh tropical produce (taro, cassava, papaya, breadfruit), bundled kava roots, reef fish, handicrafts, spices, and local street food.
-Overwhelming sensory experience.
-5-min walk from port.
+The largest covered produce space in the South Pacific.
+Fresh tropical produce including taro, cassava, papaya, and breadfruit.
+Bundled kava roots, reef fish, handicrafts, spices, and local street food.
+An overwhelming sensory experience.
+Five-minute walk from port.
 Free entry.
-Go early (mornings busiest).
-Cash only.
-Allow 1-2 hours.
+Go early for the busiest atmosphere.
+Cash only — bring small Fiji Dollar bills.
+Allow 1 to 2 hours.
+This is best done independently; no ship excursion needed.
+The flat interior is wheelchair accessible.

 Colonial Architecture Walk